HL7/fhir-shorthand/input/pagecontent/index.md

 * Group things logically, for example, a profile together with its value sets, extensions, and examples.
 * Use one file for each item (and potentially put similar items in different subdirectories).

 Additional IG content such as narrative page content, images, and customized menus are also part of the FSH Tank (the rice and seaweed in the illustration).
-This is discussed in the [SUSHI User's Guide](sushi.html#ig-creation).
+This is discussed in the [SUSHI Users Guide](sushi.html#ig-creation).

 #### Running SUSHI